apache/airflow/dev/MANUALLY_GENERATING_IMAGE_CACHE_AND_CONSTRAINTS.md

 This is visible in the "build output" as `pip` attempting to continuously backtrack and download many new versions of various dependencies, trying to find a good match.

-This is why we sometimes we need to help pip to skip newer versions of those dependencies, until the condition that caused the backtracking is solved.
+This is why we need to help pip to skip newer versions of those dependencies, until the condition that caused the backtracking is solved.

 We do it by adding `dependency<=version` to the EAGER_UPGRADE_ADDITIONAL_REQUIREMENTS variable in